-If you are a business owner you know how difficult it is to find the right employee.
+If you are a business owner you know how difficult it is to find the right independent contractor.
 You also know the time and money it takes to train individuals only to have them not work out.
 Here is a list I have complied to show the benefits of using a temporary staffing agency.

 - Vacations and Illnesses

-During times when your employees are on vacation or are ill.
+During times when your workers are on vacation or are ill.
 You can bring on a staffing agency to cover these types of situations.
-With vacations and illnesses your productivity will not go down because you can use a staffing agency to fill in while your employee is gone.
+With vacations and illnesses your productivity will not go down because you can use a staffing agency to fill in while your worker is gone.
 These types of situations can hit a company hard, but that does not need to be the case.

 Temporary staffing agencies can supply workers for companies when there are extended medical leaves needed for their employees.
 The Family and Medical Leave Act also allows workers to take up to 12 weeks off in a year.
 The leave is unpaid, but usually health insurance coverage is maintained.
 The law applies to companies with 50 or more employees and workers are eligible after being employed for 12 months.